Hansel11/instagram-story-saver/README.md

 ```

 ## Alternate Usage
-I have also provided an alternate script made in Jupyter Notebook, which can be used with Google Colab for cloud integration.
+I have also provided an alternate script made in Jupyter Notebook, which can be used with Google Colab for cloud integration. **More details coming soon.**

 ## Disclaimer
 *This Project utilizes subzeroid's unofficial [Instagram API](https://github.com/subzeroid/instagrapi) and is not affiliated with Meta.
 Use at your own risk*